Malin Craig

-Malin Craig (August 5, 1875 – July 25, 1945) was a general in the United States Army who served as the 14th Chief of Staff of the United States Army from 1935 to 1939.
-He served in World War I and was recalled to active duty during World War II and, although he is mostly forgotten today, he played a very large role in preparing the U.S. Army for World War II.
+Malin Craig (5 August 1875 – 25 July 1945) was a general in the United States Army who served as the 14th Chief of Staff of the United States Army from 1935 to 1939.
+He served in World War I and was recalled to active duty during World War II.
+He played a large role in preparing the U.S. Army for the conflict.

 Early life

-Craig was born on August 5, 1875 in Saint Joseph, Missouri, a son of Army officer Louis A. Craig and Georgie (Malin) Craig.
-His siblings included Louis A. Craig.
-He entered the United States Military Academy (USMA) at West Point, New York on June 20, 1894.
-He graduated on April 26, 1898 and was ranked 33rd of 59.
+Craig was born on 5 August 1875, in Saint Joseph, Missouri, a son of Army officer Louis A. Craig and Georgie (Malin) Craig.
+His siblings included Louis A. Craig and his paternal grandfather was James Craig.
+He entered the United States Military Academy (USMA) at West Point, New York on 20 June 1894.
+He graduated on 26 April 1898, and was ranked 33rd of 59.
 He was commissioned as a second lieutenant in the Infantry branch.
 Craig's initial assignment was to the 4th Infantry Regiment.

 Early career

-On June 23, 1898 Craig transferred to the Cavalry branch, and he was assigned to the 6th Cavalry Regiment during the Santiago Campaign, the United States invasion of Cuba during the Spanish–American War.
+On 23 June 1898, Craig transferred to the Cavalry branch, and he was assigned to the 6th Cavalry Regiment during the Santiago Campaign, the United States invasion of Cuba during the Spanish–American War.
 After his return from Cuba, Craig transferred to the 4th Cavalry Regiment, serving in Wyoming and Oklahoma until 1900, when he served in the China Relief Expedition and in the Philippine Insurrection until 1902.
-He was promoted to first lieutenant on February 2, 1901, transferring back to the 6th Cavalry.
+He was promoted to first lieutenant on 2 February 1901, transferring back to the 6th Cavalry.

 Craig attended the Infantry and Cavalry School from 1903 to 1904 and the Staff College from 1904 to 1905.
-He was promoted to captain on May 7, 1904, assigned to the 10th Cavalry Regiment and later the 1st Cavalry Regiment.
+He was promoted to captain on 7 May 1904, assigned to the 10th Cavalry Regiment and later the 1st Cavalry Regiment.
 Craig was garrisoned as a regimental quartermaster at Fort Clark in Kinney, Texas from 1906 to 1909.
 He would go on to graduate from the Army War College in 1910, where Hunter Liggett was among his classmates, and serve in a variety of administrative positions, most notable of which was assigning troops to their regiments.